Top 24 Financial Literacy Quotes for Students

 – Warren Buffett, business magnate

-This beautiful metaphor captures the essence of long-term thinking in finance.
-The “tree” you plant today (saving money, building good credit, learning about investing) won’t provide immediate shade, but your future self will be incredibly grateful.
-Starting to save or invest in your teens or early twenties means your money has 40-50 years to grow before retirement.
+This metaphor captures the essence of long-term thinking in finance.
+The “tree” you plant today (saving money, building good credit, learning about investing) will not provide immediate shade, but your future self will be incredibly grateful.
+Starting to save or invest in your teens or early twenties means your money has 40 to 50 years to grow before retirement.
 That time is your greatest advantage, one that older investors wish they could reclaim.

 “Compound interest is the eighth wonder of the world.
 He who understands it, earns it.
 He who doesn’t, pays it.”